paigerackley/classification-project/README.md

 1. There could be potential issues with the fiber optic service, so performing an investigation would be insightful.

 #### Electronic Checks:
-1. Create incentives to switch to different payment types to potentially reduce churn.
+1. Create incentives to switch to different payment types to potentially reduce churn
+    - Create promotions for switching payment types.

 #### Tech Support:
-1. Increase tech support coverage and make tech support resources more available
+1. Increase tech support coverage and make tech support resources more available.

-#### Next steps: explore the data to find more drivers of churn and use these to refine the model.
+2. Prioritize making it easier to get to tech support on website.

+#### Next steps: With more time, I would like to investigate the issue with Fiber Optic even more.
+Fiber optic is usually the faster internet option, so the reason for churn could be connectivity issues.

 [[Back to top](#top)]